 Temporal Splitting of Files

-The data rates of GNSS SDR streams are typically high (on the order of one to several hundred MB/sec).
+The data rates of GNSS SDR streams are typically high (on the order of one to several hundred MB/s).
 Hence, long-duration data collections can generate very large files that become cumbersome to manage.
-For this reason, the data may be written to smaller sets of files (illustrated in Figure 1Figure 1.f) where the data stream continues from the end of one file to the beginning of another (possibly with some overlap to ensure data integrity).
+For this reason, the data may be written to smaller sets of files (illustrated in Figure 1.f) where the data stream continues from the end of one file to the beginning of another (possibly with some overlap to ensure data integrity).
 This is defined as temporal file splitting in this standard.
-The standard includes parameters that specify the order of temporally split files.
+The standard includes parameters that specify the chronological order of temporally split files.

 NOTE: